 How do you turn your website into an effective advertisement for your product or service?

-What factors, when put into an advertisement, make it an effective ad and get people to buy?
+In other words, which factors, when put into any advertisement, make it an effective ad that makes people buy?

 What DO you expect to find in a good, effective advertisement that gets people to buy?